openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 To get a tests coverage report for the TensorFlow frontend, read the page on [measuring coverage](../../../../docs/dev/test_coverage.md).

-## How to run the TensorFlow Frontend layer test
+## How to run TensorFlow Frontend layer tests

 The layer tests are Python-based and check that a TensorFlow operation is supported by TF FE.
 The testing pipeline of the layer tests consists of three steps: create the single layer model with tested operation using TensorFlow,